-We know, I have been saying it for a while too: renewable energy is growing rapidly around the world, and now it is time to adapt energy storage systems as well.
+We know, I have been saying it for a while too: renewable energy is rapidly growing all over the world, and now it is time to adapt energy storage systems as well.
 We need creativity, and I must say that we are seeing a lot of it.

 In a new study appeared in Buildings magazine, the researchers of the Chalmers University of Technology in Sweden they developed a way to make buildings become battery storage facilities, using the same concrete they are made of.